 Croatian Energy Market Operator Ltd. (HROTE) has announced it signed a contract with Sunčana elektrana Vis and temporarily included it in the electric power system.
-The 3.5 MW photovoltaic facility will be the first in the country to supply electricity at market prices, without feed-in tariffs.
+The 3.5 MW photovoltaic facility will be the first in the country to sell electricity at market prices, without feed-in tariffs.
 HEP Group developed the solar power plant in Vis.

 Končar supplied converters

 According to the project, a 1 MW battery tank with a maximum output of 1.44 MWh will be added to the unintegrated photovoltaic unit and contribute to balancing.
 The solar power plant in Vis consists of 11,200 modules and Končar’s five converters with 720 kW each in nominal power.
 It is designed to withstand wind of up to 150 kilometers per hour.

 The works, worth EUR 4.18 million, included a 5.2-kilometer cable network.
 The facility’s expected annual output is 5 GWh, equivalent to the electricity demand of 1,600 households, HEP Group said.

 HEP Group to get nearly 20 MW in solar power online in 2020